 Does making someone hold a warm drink make them feel warmly toward you?
 How about does mentioning money make them greedy?

-Lots of these results have imploded in the so called “replication crisis,” which is of interest to me because
+Lots of these results have imploded in the so called “replication crisis,” which is of interest to me because of

 See an interesting timeline and recap in Andrew Gelman’s short essay, The winds have changed.